Stripe Atlas vs Firstbase vs Doola vs Bizee: Formation for Non-Residents (2026)

 Quick take

 The formation fee is the smallest cost you'll pay.
+Bizee starts at $0 (plus state fee).
+Doola is $297.
+Firstbase is $399.
 Stripe Atlas is $500.
-Firstbase is $399.
-Doola starts at $297.
-But over three years — once you add registered agent renewals, state fees, and mandatory tax filings — you're looking at $3,100 to $6,400 depending on which service you pick and how much compliance you handle yourself.
+But over three years — once you add registered agent renewals, state fees, and mandatory tax filings — you're looking at $2,000 to $6,400 depending on which service you pick and how much compliance you handle yourself.
+And the lowest sticker price hides the largest gap: Bizee has formed over 1 million entities since launching as Incfile in 2004, but its onboarding flow assumes a US-resident founder with an SSN — a structural mismatch for the cross-border founders who hold neither.

 When I formed my first US entity for AirPop, I looked at the pricing page, paid the formation fee, and assumed I was done.
 I was not even close.
 Form 5472 prep, registered agent renewals, Delaware franchise tax — the first year's compliance costs exceeded the formation fee.
 That experience is why I now evaluate these services on three-year total cost, not the number they put in the hero banner.

-If you're a non-resident founder comparing Stripe Atlas, Firstbase, and Doola, this article breaks down every fee I could find — formation, renewals, state costs, and the compliance obligations none of them mention on their pricing pages.
+If you're a non-resident founder comparing Stripe Atlas, Firstbase, Doola, and Bizee, this article breaks down every fee I could find — formation, renewals, state costs, and the compliance obligations none of them mention on their pricing pages.
+Three of these four are built with non-residents in mind; Bizee is the one that comes up in every formation search but is built for US residents, which makes it the clearest case study in why sticker price and structural fit are different questions.
 For the conceptual side (what they structure vs. what they leave to you), see the structural gap analysis.

 Quick comparison: formation price vs 3-year total cost